Iraq says Syria war spillover hinders oilfields, pipelines

 "Attacking the energy sector has been among their top priorities to deprive the country of its main revenue source," he said at an energy conference in London.

-"The attacks have been focussed on oil export pipelines, power generation and transmission lines."
+"The attacks have been focused on oil export pipelines, power generation and transmission lines."

 "The Iraqi Turkish pipeline was blown up 54 times during 2013, averaging once a week yet we managed to repair and use that pipeline and pump on average 250,000 barrels per day last year," Shahristani said.